Raymond James lifts Continental Resources Inc. [CLR] price estimate. Who else is bullish?

-Continental Resources Inc. [NYSE: CLR] price plunged by -0.11 percent to reach at -$0.08.
-The company report on November 2, 2022 that CONTINENTAL RESOURCES ANNOUNCES 3Q22 RESULTS.
+Continental Resources Inc. [NYSE: CLR] gained 0.04% on the last trading session, reaching $74.27 price per share at the time.
+The company report on November 22, 2022 that Continental Announces Expiration of Tender Offer Period for Outstanding Shares.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal